 where n is the density of a population and birth(n) and death(n) are the per-capita birth and death rate respectively, both of which can depend on the density n. r(n) is the per-capita net rate of increase.
 This population dynamics described by differential equation can be readily analyzed.
 However, this is nothing more than a "description" of a dynamics of population density where mechanistic processes which determines the fate of each individual birth and death are totally ignored.

 The above population dynamics could be translated into the following mechanistic processes.
 Each individual gives birth to an offspring with probability $birth_rate\Delta t$ where Δt is a short time interval as well as the individual dies with probability $death_rate\Delta t$.
 Both the $birth_rate$ and $death_rate$ would depend on the population size, which is now a non-negative integer value.
-This process is stochastic and is not necessarily gives the same outcome compared to the corresponding deterministic dynamics as described by equation (1).
+This process is stochastic and does not necessarily give the same outcome compared to the corresponding deterministic dynamics as described by equation (1), which we will see in this lecture.